b6d/lima/docs/project_info.rst

     - marshmallow has more features, foremost among them deserialization and validation.

-    - Skipping validation and doing internal stuff differently, lima is (at the time of writing this) noticeably faster.
+    - :ref:`Skipping validation <data_validation>` and doing internal stuff
+      differently, lima is (at the time of writing this) noticeably faster.

     Although greatly inspired by marshmallow's API, the lima API differs from marshmallow's. lima is not a drop-in replacement for marshmallow and it